ansariabn/area_survey_backend/README.md

 # Area Survey website made by Reactjs, Mysql, and Spring Boot
 ### Frontend Link https://github.com/ansariabn/area_survey_client

+[Area] is a Simple web project that is made for e-data collection Using Reacjs, Java This initiative facilitates online data collection of people including Adding and Update data.
+This project can also help counting the how many peoples in the area  their patients.
+This  which will be submitted as a data to the individual person.

 ## feature

 ### Adding Peoples